MJ231/Live-Project/README.md

  }
  ```

 ## Story Three - Restricted CRUD Pages For RentalHisotries(HistoryManager)
+Restricted CRUD pages were a little tricky because you had to make sure a user couldn't access certain pages unless they were the HistoryManager.
+However, with proper research and some guidance from others, the story became sucessful.

-Creating Restricted CRUD Pages for users who are not identified as a HistoryManager.
+The task was to create Restricted CRUD Pages for users who are not identified as a HistoryManager.
 First, had to create a new View page (AccessDenied).
 This page would show up when a user would try to access the restricted pages.
 After, design the AccessDenied page and use Razor to create a link to take the user back to the Login page.

 ```
 private ApplicationDbContext db = new ApplicationDbContext();